+Versioning Support

+Other functions and/or the description of their use have been improved.

-While limited in scope, OF-CONFIG 1.1 lays the foundation on top of which various automated and more advanced configurations will be possible in future revisions.
-Switch discovery, topology discovery, capability configuration, event triggers, versioning, instantiation of OpenFlow Logical Switches, assignment of resources such as ports and queues to OpenFlow Logical Switches, and bootstrap of the OpenFlow capable network are outside the scope of OF-CONFIG 1.1 protocol.
+While limited in scope, OF-CONFIG 1.1.1 lays the foundation on top of which various automated and more advanced configurations will be possible in future revisions.
+Switch discovery, topology discovery, capability configuration, event triggers, instantiation of OpenFlow Logical Switches, assignment of resources such as ports and queues to OpenFlow Logical Switches, and bootstrap of the OpenFlow capable network are outside the scope of OF-CONFIG 1.1.1 protocol.
 These may be included in future versions.

+Note that even though this specification refers to OpenFlow 1.3, OF-CONFIG 1.1.1 supports previous OpenFlow versions, specifically, OpenFlow 1.0, 1.1 and 1.2.